DeviceDrive/WRF01.SDK/SDK.ARDUINO/README.md

 Based on the Introspection Document, the parameters are shown either as strings, numbers or buttons with a boolean value.

+##### Sending large files

+> NOTE: At this time, there is no public endpoint to retreive the files uploaded.
+This is a planned feature!

+The WRF can send large files to the cloud and store them there.
+By using the generic libraries you can load segments of data from memory and send through the WRF, but for convinience in the Arduino library, we assume that you have the full file in memory. to send the file from Arduino, use the sendFile function.

+    wrf.sendFile(String file_name, int size, unsigned char* data);

+If your package is bigger than 500bytes, the WRF will segment it and send it as individual packages.

+Example:

+    const char* file = "Hello World";
+    char*  file_name = "HelloWorld.txt";
+    wrf.sendFile(file_name, 11, (unsigned char*)file);

 ##### Receiving message
 To receive a message, the wrf.handle(); must be present in your loop function, and you must either call